str00bs/TA_Adapta/README.md

 can be better fit for the intended purpose (i.e. services/micro-services) than Django, which may be better suited for monolithic applications.
 It should also be mentioned, that it has *significantly* more throughput (higher [RPS](https://www.toucantoco.com/en/glossary/requests-per-second)), and faster response times.

+❗ Please note;
-❗ Please note, each solution has it's own `README.md` file with information specific to that branch and solution.
+- Each solution has it's own `README.md` file with information specific to that branch and solution.
+- Each feature would normally have all commits squashed before merging to `develop` -> `main`.
+   - *...but have been kept to show history as requested by the assignment.*

 ## 📋 Solutions
 1. Requested implementation: solving the assignment using the requested technologies (Django)